jnozzi/cocoadev.com/markdown/BetterApproachForStoringPixelsInADatabase.md

 Any input would be much appreciated!

 ----
 For the last solution, you could try adding a cache, which either stores the last few accessed rows, or just contains all the rows that have been accessed.
-Then, when your application quits, you can write the cache back into memory. --General/JediKnil
+Then, when your application quits, you can write the cache back into memory. --JediKnil

 ----
 I was thinking the same thing, but have a cache that would store *all* the uncompressed rows, until it filled up (give it some maxiumum size, at which point it starts acting like a LIFO queue.
 It seems like there should be some nifty data structure out there to do this..